 Complications are uncommon.
 If these do occur, they may include macular oedema or scarring, choroidal detachment, secondary tear or haemorrhage.

 There is often an associated transient lid chemosis.
 Other complications include transient diplopia, vitritis (inflammation of the vitreous) and, rarely, maculopathy.

-- Generic complications include infection and haemorrhage (severe enough to cause loss of vision in <1% of cases), iatrogenic retinal break during the procedure (~5%), retinal incarceration (where the retina folds and gets pulled up into the break).
+- Generic complications include infection and haemorrhage, iatrogenic retinal break during the procedure, retinal incarceration (where the retina folds and gets pulled up into the break).

 - Poor visual recovery necessitating the need for a further procedure (due to re-detachment of the retina).

 - Rarely, a silicone buckle may dislodge or ulcerate through the conjunctiva.